-- How are the classic design patterns realized in modern C++?
+- How are the classic design patterns implemented in modern C++?

 - What are alternatives to the classic design patterns?

-- … be able to design with minimum dependencies;
+… be able to design code with minimum dependencies;

-- … have an impression on the modern alternatives of classic design patterns;
+… have an impression of the modern alternatives of classic design patterns;

 - You are not aware of the impact of dependencies on code quality